 3) Make sure to keep both the legs straight and firm while sinking the shoulders and back placed on the floor.

 4) Next, draw the head and neck away from the shoulders.
-Extend both arms out to the sides with palms facing upwards.
+Further, extend both arms out to the sides with palms facing upwards.

 5) You should maintain the pose between five to ten minutes.
-Breathe gently and in an relaxed manner.
+Breathe gently and in a relaxed manner.

 6) Bend your knees while rolling to the side and off the support.

-This yoga for stress relief pose helps you relax body and mind.
+This yoga for stress relief pose helps you relax your body and mind.

 The Child’s Pose is the best yoga exercise for relaxing the neck and back.
 It minimizes stress, anxiety, and mental tension.
 Given below is how you can perform this particular asana for maximum impact.

-1) Start this yoga pose on all-fours position.
+1) Start this yoga pose in an all-fours position.

 2) Exhale and sink your hips back towards the heels.
 You need to reach out the arm along the floor in front of you.

-3) Lower your hips as far as the body is comfortable with it.
+3) Lower your hips as far as the body is comfortable with them.

 4) Reach through the arms.
 Extend the shoulders and bring the forehead to the floor between both hands.